mkoppmann/eselsohr/README.md

 Eselsohr is distributed as a single binary and does not have any other dependencies.
 It can be configured by using [env vars](https://en.wikipedia.org/wiki/Environment_variable) or by using a configuration file (`eselsohr --config-file /path/to/file`).
-By default it looks for an `.env` file in the current working directory.
+By default, it looks for a `.env` file in the current working directory.

 The following values can be set: